Olympus as mountain and Olympia as venue for the Olympics: a question about the naming of these places

 II-B3.
 In various regions throughout Asia Minor and beyond, there were mountains called Olympus: among these regions, Nilsson lists Lydia, Mysia, Bithynia, Galatia, Lycia, Cyprus.

 II-B4.
 In the Greek-speaking world extending into the present, there are mountains called Olympus to be found on the islands of Euboea and Skyros, also on the Attic mainland, near Laurion.
-Nilsson, in listing these locations (1932:236), does not happen to mention yet another Olympus, located on the island of Lesbos/Lesvos.
-This Olympus happens to be my personal favorite, and I have visited it two times already in my lifetime, thanks to the encouragement of my friend and colleague Nikolaos Panou, who is helping me investigate further the antiquity of the name that attaches to this mountain (relevant is a work by Matzouranis 1949).
-On the basis of the investigation so far, it seems that the name of this mountain in Lesvos goes as far back as the second millennium BCE—so, it would date back to the Mycenaean era.
+Nilsson, in listing these locations (1932:236), does not happen to mention yet another Olympus, a large mountain located on the island of Lesbos/Lesvos.
+This Olympus happens to be my personal favorite, and I have visited it two times already in my lifetime, thanks to the encouragement of my friend and colleague Nikolaos Panou, who is helping me investigate further the antiquity of the name that attaches to this mountain (most relevant is the analysis of Matzouranis 1949:36).
+On the basis of the investigation so far, it appears that the name of this mountain in Lesvos goes as far back as the second millennium BCE—so, it would date back to the Mycenaean era.
+Moreover, besides the large mountain Olympus/Olimpos (῎Ολυμπος), there are also two smaller peaks named Elimpos (῎Eλυμπος) on the island of Lesvos, near the towns of Basilikà and Vatoùssa (again, Matzouranis 1949:36).

 II-C. As I noted in my comments at I§5, Mount Olympus can be visualized generically as the mountain of the local sky god.
 Such a mentality is still preserved today, though of course without any direct links to Zeus, in the island of Aegina.
 Nowadays, the old mountain of Zeus is called simply ‘the Mountain’ by the local population of the island.
 In what follows, I epitomize what I wrote about this mountain in §§10–11 of Nagy 2016.05.12.